 Whilst delays and disruption are often out of our hands,we understand your frustration and are sorry for the inconvenience they cause.
-In the event of significant delays,we think it’s only fair that you receive a refund.
+In the event of significant delays,we think it’s only fair that you receive compensation.

 All ticket holders (with the exception of free tickets redeemed through the East Coast Rewards loyalty scheme) can receive compensation, no matter what caused the delay.

-If you arrive at your destination station late as a result of a delay to and/or cancellation of an East Coast service, you can claim:
+If you arrive at your destination late due to the cancellation or delay of an East Coast service, you can submit a claim as follows:

-- By portion we mean either the outward or the return part of a return ticket.
-By relevant we mean the portion of the journey on which you were delayed.
+* ‘Portion’ means either the outward or the return part of a return ticket.
+‘Relevant’ means the portion of the journey on which you were delayed.

-If we have to introduce an emergency timetable, Delay Repay compensation will be measured against the emergency timetable.
+If we have to introduce an emergency timetable, Delay Repay compensation will be measured against this.

-Should you experience a period of sustained poor ‘peak’ punctuality, we will consider compensating you over and above the arrangements outlined in consultation with Passenger Focus and London TravelWatch.
-Please note this compensation will only be considered for delays occurring during peak hours.
+If there is a long period of poor ‘peak’ punctuality, we will consider compensating you over and above the arrangements outlined in consultation with Passenger Focus and London TravelWatch.
+Please note this extra compensation will only be considered for delays occurring during peak hours.

 ‘Peak’ is defined as trains scheduled to arrive at London King’s Cross between 07:00 and 09:59, and trains scheduled to depart from London King’s Cross between 16:00 and 18:59, on Mondays to Fridays, excluding Bank Holidays.

-- Please enclose your validated ticket and your seat reservation coupon.
-Validated tickets for your journey must be enclosed with your Claim Form – please do not staple them together.
-Normally a member of staff will stamp and validate your ticket/seat reservation voucher on board
+- If you are posting a form to us, please enclose your validated ticket and your seat reservation coupon – though please don’t staple them together.
+Normally a member of staff will stamp and validate your ticket/seat reservation voucher on board.

-- If you have a monthly or annual Season Ticket, please send a photocopy of your ticket.
-If you have a weekly Season Ticket, please send your claim after your ticket expires and enclose your ticket
+- If you have a monthly or annual Season Ticket, send a photocopy of your ticket.
+If you have a weekly Season Ticket, please send your claim after your ticket expires and enclose it with your form.

 - Any successful claims will be reimbursed in National Rail Travel Vouchers